 To enable them to play an important role in the field of Health & Health Education,.
-They get to know the Meaning and importance of First Aid in Physical Education , Dislocation of a joint, Fracture of bone, Sprain and Strain, conduct of intramural and extramural competitions,
+They get to know the Meaning and importance of First Aid in Physical Education of a joint, Fracture of bone, Sprain and Strain,

 Biological Basis of Physical Education, Growth and Development, and Various stages of growth and development.